 Month seven of your pregnancy...in which you have a wobble over labour and discover the joys of prune juice.

-Clutter, specks of dust, dirty dishes and anything family members have dumped somewhere they shouldn’t, all tremble in your wake right now.
+Clutter, specks of dust, dirty dishes and anything family members has dumped somewhere they shouldn’t, all tremble in your wake right now.

 You can’t bear mess and everybody is going to hear about it.